lostcatproductions/lostcatproductions.github.io/_posts/2021-01-31-why-is-pjit-fast.md

 I know the hardware isn't part of PJIT **literally** but it has strongly influenced its design.

 There is a reason we chose the AM335x and it had little to do with its raw performance.
 In fact, newer ARM processors found on Apple's new Macintosh computers are an order of magnitude faster and even the humble Raspberry Pi is several times faster -- per core.
-We chose ARM in general because of its ability to run in big endien mode, just like the original 68000.
+We chose ARM in general because of its ability to run in big endian mode, just like the original 68000.
 Most processors today, especially x86, are little endian and these requre a shuffling of bits after every word (16-bit) and long (32-bit) memory read and before every word or long memory write.

 But the AM335x has one more feature that makes that even more important -- hardware memory access to the physical 68000 bus without any CPLD or FPGA performing "translation".
 The AM335x has a special peripheral called the GPMC (General Purpose Memory Controller) able to connect with nearly any 8-bit or 16-bit, synchronous or asynchronous memory bus.
 This ultra-flexible peripheral puts the 68000's 24-bit memory address right where it should be, so when we're translating a MOVE operation from the 68000, no addresses need to be translated.